 Fair Housing Issue Contributing Factor(s) Meaningful Programs/ Action Type Program Metric Create affordable housing opportunities by amending zoning code to allow for reduced parking requirements in exchange for affordable housing.
 Disparities in Access to Opportunity for Persons with Disabilities Lack of affordable, accessible housing in range of unit sizes Older adults make up the largest subgroup of those with a disability, as older adults continue to age, the need for housing to meet varying levels of ability will become increasingly vital.
 Programs in the Housing Element aim to address the need for accessible housing by creating new housing choices in areas of opportunity through ADUs, zoning revisions for special needs housing, and resources related to housing accessibility.
 Action Type: New Housing Choices and Affordability in Areas of Opportunity Program 6, Accessory Dwelling Units Program 13, Zoning Revisions for Special Needs Housing Program 19, Accessibility Program 6 Metrics: Provide new housing opportunities for those with special needs, such as older adults or those with disabilities, including developmental disabilities, by creating housing in an independent setting while still allowing for support from caregivers who reside on the same lot through ADUs.
-Program 13 Metrics: Amend the Zoning Code to provide a process by which large residential care facilities with seven or more residents may be developed in commercial and mixed-use zones to increase areas where housing for special needs groups, including older adults, can be built.
-Reduce development standards for Senior Planned Unit Developments through the adoption of a reduction in parking requirements and a reduction in minimum unit size requirements.
+Program 13 Metrics: Amend the Zoning Code to provide a process by which large residential care facilities with seven or more residents may be developed in commercial, residential, and mixed-use zones with objectivity and certainty to increase areas where housing for special needs groups, including older adults, can be built.
+Reduce development standards for Senior Planned Unit Developments through the adoption of a reduction in parking requirements and a reduction in parking requirements and a reduction process and analyze the Planning Commission hearing as a constraint.
 Program 19 Metrics: Enforce accessibility requirements through development approvals throughout the planning cycle to proactively enhance accessibility in new construction.
 Create a housing resources webpage that connects developers and residents to accessibility resources, such as home retrofit guides and universal design standards that can increase in-unit accessibility.